Freetz/freetz/make/README.md

     Callmonitor enables you to perform arbitrary actions upon incoming calls on your AVM Fritz!Box (e.g., to send notifications to your favorite set-top box, to wake up your PC, or to send you a mail when you have missed a call).

   * **<u>CCID driver 1.4.30</u><a id='ccid'></a>**<br>
-    ccid provides the source code for a generic USB CCID (Chip/Smart Card Interface Devices) driver and
+    ccid provides the source code for a generic USB CCID (Chip/Smart Card Interface Devices) driver and ICCD (Integrated Circuit(s) Card Devices).

   * **[Checkmaild 0.4.7](../docs/make/checkmaild.md)<a id='checkmaild'></a>**<br>
     Checkmaild checks pop3/smtp mail accounts for new mails on a given interval.
+A configurable shell script starts the desired actions when new mails arrive.
      - [Konfiguration](../docs/make/checkmaild.md#konfiguration)
      - [Skript-Funktion](../docs/make/checkmaild.md#skript-funktion)
      - [LED-Signalisierung](../docs/make/checkmaild.md#led-signalisierung)